Professional Pathways Program

 February – Applications Open

-May – Internship Sites finalize offers, students attend required Kick-Off Event and move into housing
+Mid-April – Internship Sites finalize offers, students attend required Kick-Off Event and move into housing; internships begin

 August – Students and Supervisors attend Certificate Dinner, students submit final assignments to course